 Now the FDA has made a decision to restrict access to that drug for only new patients and requires that these new patients be informed about the cardiovascular safety concerns associated with this drug.
 Physicians will also have to attest to and document their new patients’ eligibility for the medication and new patients will have to acknowledge they understand the risks and potential serious side effects.

 If you or someone you know has taken this drug and suffered an injury or death as a result, please contact our firm for a free consultation and information regarding a potential claim.
 Pearson Randall, Schumacher & LaBore, P.A. is a law firm that practices in the areas of personal injury, consumer protection and national pharmaceutical litigation, and is working on issues relevant to this case.
 To contact the author, Attorney Nicole L. Kreklau directly, please send an email to firstname.lastname@example.org, or call any of the attorneys at Pearson, Randall, Schumacher & LaBore, P.A. at 612-767-7500 or toll-free at 800-774-0757.

-This website is to provide legal advice as each situation is different and specific factual information must be obtained before an attorney is able to assess the legal questions relevant to your situation.
-In addition to providing related information this blog may also be considered an advertisement for legal services.
+This website information is not intended to provide medical or legal advice, as each situation is different and specific factual information must be obtained before an attorney is able to assess the legal questions relevant to your situation.
+In addition to providing related information, this blog may also be considered an advertisement for legal services.